Moving or returning to Ireland

 If you are resident and domiciled in Ireland, you will be taxed on your worldwide income.
 This includes foreign income earned abroad.
 If you have already paid tax on this income, you may be entitled to claim a credit.
 The credit is for foreign tax deducted under the terms of a DTA.
 Ireland has several DTAs with other countries.

-You can find more information in the Commentary on Typical Provisions of Irish Tax Treaties booklet.
+You can find more information in the Double Taxation Treaties section.

 Non-resident directors of Irish incorporated companies